michu2k/tonik-github-search/README.md

 ## Environment variables

-Copy the keys from `.env.example` to the .`env.local` file and generate these values:
+Copy the keys from `.env.example` to the `.env.local` file and generate these values:

 - `GITHUB_API_URL` - GitHub search API (https://api.github.com/search) - without `/` at the end.
 - `GITHUB_API_TOKEN`- You can generate the GitHub token [here](https://github.com/settings/tokens?type=beta).